johpetsc/traffic-sign-recognition/README.md

 ![Example](https://github.com/johpetsc/traffic-sign-recognition/blob/main/results/images/37.jpg?raw=true)
 # Requirements
-If you want to run it locally, it's recommended to have at least 16GB of RAM and a GPU with 6GB of VRAM.
+To run it locally, it's recommended to have at least 16GB of RAM and a GPU with 6GB of VRAM.
 If your computer does not meet the requirements, you can adapt the code for a Google Colab notebook.
-- fastai 2.1.7
+- fastai
 - Python 3.7.x (or later)
 - OpenCV 4.4
-- Pytorch 1.7
+- Pytorch
-- numpy 1.19
+- numpy
 - tensorflow 2.x
 - [Object Detection API for TensorFlow 2](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md)
 - [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads)